More about: 24 Best Things To Do in Rome

 During the day, the square is full of small groups that tour the center of Rome and make an obligatory stop to talk about the history of these fountains.
 During the evening, especially in summer, street performers animate this square that becomes one of the centers of social life in the city center.
 If the weather is good, buy a pizza to take away and enjoy it on one of the benches contemplating the fountains is simply a great plan.

 Do not miss the details of each of its fountains and sculptures, as well as the imposing facade of the church that is in the square.
 I am personally a lover of each and every one of the fountains in Rome: in every square, alley or corner there is a work of art in the form of a fountain.
-Therefore, I recommend you to read this article about the best fountains in Rome, where you will find the most beautiful ones and where they are.
+That's why I recommend you to read this article about the best fountains in Rome, where you will find the most beautiful ones and where they are.
 Once you have seen all the details, you can book tickets for the undergrounds of Piazza Navona.

 9. Discover the Capitoline Museums